wonyongpark89/wonyongpark89.github.io.legacy/_projects/projects-1.md

 The project combines disaster justice education and community-based participatory research methods to create a space for collaborative learning and identify educational needs and priorities, in collaboration with the Grenfell Tower fire community in London. <br/>

-Since January 2024, we have been interviewing members of the Grenfell community across generations, as well as people who supported the families with health and education.
-We are also collecting existing lessons and educational programmes about Grenfell that have been used across the UK.
+Since January 2024, we have been interviewing members of the Grenfell community across generations, as well as people who support the families with health and education.
+We are also collecting existing lessons and educational initiatives about Grenfell that have been used across the UK.
 We are organising 'Grenfell Education Meetings' with different groups of the community (survivors and bereaved, teachers, young adults and children) to discuss how education can contribute to justice after Grenfell. <br/>

 ## Funder
-* Research England
+* Research England (2023-2024)

 ## Team
 * **Wonyong Park**, University of Southampton (Principal Investigator) <br/>